imodeveloperlab/dskit-swiftui/README.md

 ## Get Started

 > [!Note]
-> If you're looking for the UIKit version of DSKit, you can find it within the same repository under the subfolder named **UIKitVersion**.
-For more details on the UIKit implementation and its features, please refer to the [UIKit Version documentation](https://github.com/imodeveloperlab/dskit) provided in the repository.
+> If you're looking for the UIKit version of DSKit, you can find it here: [UIKit Version](https://github.com/imodeveloperlab/dskit).

 To get started with DSKit, you can integrate it into your projects using Swift Package Manager (SPM)